-If you are filing for a divorce in Arizona, formally known as a dissolution of marriage, one of the questions with which you may have to deal is whether or not spousal maintenance will be a part of your divorce settlement.
+If you are filing for a divorce in Arizona, formally known as dissolution of marriage, one of the questions with which you may have to deal is whether or not spousal maintenance will be a part of your divorce settlement.
 In many cases, financially dependent spouses in Mesa are eligible to receive spousal maintenance, or alimony, during or at the conclusion of a divorce.

 If you are filing for divorce and have questions about spousal maintenance, our experienced Mesa spousal maintenance attorneys at the law offices of Modern Law, PLLC are here for you.
-Our years’ worth of experience, passion for serving our clients, and skill set combine to make us an aggressive team you can count on.
+Our years’ worth of experience, passion for serving our clients, and skill set combine to make us an aggressive divorce team you can count on.

 Who Is Eligible to Receive Spousal Maintenance in Arizona?